herrera-ignacio/java-handbook/maven/overview/README.md

 ### Making the build process easy

+> Maven works as a *Dependency Management* tool too, building and running with required dependencies.

 While using Maven doesn't eliminate the need to know about the underlying mechanisms, Maven does shield developers from many details.

 ### Providing a uniform build system